lsu-ddem/intro-to-esports/content/6-Journalism/2_Lesson_2/_index.en.md

 	- [https://www.nationalgeographic.com/photography/proof/2015/07/27/hammond/](https://www.nationalgeographic.com/photography/proof/2015/07/27/hammond/)

-	-   **Note:** the students need to make sure that the photos alone tell a story and the **CAPTIONS**, and descriptions or written partitions help clarify and refine the story for the audience
+	-   **Note:** The students need to make sure that the photos alone tell a story and the **CAPTIONS**, and descriptions or written partitions help clarify and refine the story for the audience.

 	-   When the students view the piece(s):

-		-   Make sure that they are using the photojournalism guidelines and blackbox notes in order to identify the use of the method(s)
+		-   Make sure that they are using the photojournalism guidelines and blackbox notes in order to identify the use of the method(s).

 		-   Pay close attention to the caption and the use of descriptors in order to convey the subject and the spirit of the photo.

 		-   Make sure the students are reading and having discussions with each other.
-If they are not having discussions that relate to the articles, writing a summary of the articles is another great way to ensure that the students are digesting the information
+If they are not having discussions that relate to the articles, writing a summary of the articles is another great way to ensure that the students are digesting the information.

 	-   As a class discuss and describe the articles':